This product is fragile until fitted. Handle with care and store flat, face up.

 Perform a 'dry fit' to ensure the accuracy of the joint.
 Then apply clear neutral cure silicone between the 2 cut edges of the material and push the 2 pieces of material firmly and evenly together.
 Wipe off excess silicone immediately and allow to set.

-The edges of acrylic are supplied by the distributors chamfered with a 2mm diameter to match the factory edge profile.
-Any tungsten carbide tipped (TCT) router cutter will cut through acrylic.
+The edges of solid surface are supplied by the distributors chamfered with a 2mm diameter to match the factory edge profile.
+Any tungsten carbide tipped (TCT) router cutter will cut through solid surface.
 When applying an edge, allow the router and cutter time to cut through the material without excessive pressure to avoid tooling marks which can be difficult to remove

 When the worktop is installed with all the processes complete, sand over the surface to create a consistent finish.
-We recommend that acrylic worktops installed in kitchens are sanded to no more than 500-grit.
+We recommend that solid surface worktops installed in kitchens are sanded to no more than 500-grit.
 500-grit is more resistant to visible scratches.

 Begin by sanding all areas that have been worked on by you.
 Then move across the entire surface to create a consistently sanded surface.
 Start with a 150-grit abrasive disc on your random orbital sander using long flowing movements in a North/South and then East/West pattern.
 Never sand in rapid movements or allow the sander to sit in one spot.
 Allow only the weight of the sander tool to apply the pressure.
 Wipe the entire surface with a microfibre cloth to remove any dust.
 Now, repeat this sanding process with a 240-grit abrasive disc followed by 320-grit and then 500-grit